 At approximately 6:45 PM, I began the short but beautiful trek towards the beach.
 The first segment features stunningly green hills with an interesting mix of vegetation and tiny tidal rivers.

-Upon descending a set of stairs, I finally set foot on the sand, where I was immediately confronted by dramatic seastacks in the distance.
-The lighting here was absolutely gorgeous.
+Upon descending a set of stairs, I finally set foot on the sand, where I was immediately confronted by dramatic seastacks in the distance, and some of the most gorgeous eventide lighting I've ever laid my eyes on.

-After fighting a very unpleasant battle with the sand and wind down the beach, I finally found what I was looking for—the cave where the default Windows 10 Wallpaper was taken!
+After fighting a rather unpleasant battle with the sand and wind down the beach, I stumbled into exactly what I was here for—the cave where the default Windows 10 Wallpaper was taken.
 The seastacks and arch look much more grand in person, but the cave itself was much smaller than the perspective of the original wallpaper.

 There were roughly a dozen or so other visitors.
 The beach isn't very well known even as far as New Zealand tourist destinations come—most visitors to the South Island don't make it this far north, as they tend to stick to Queenstown and the alpine areas further south.
 Another visitor and I attempted to recreate the wallpaper but we couldn't exactly figure out how to match up the rocks in the cave with the arch.